 There is a beautiful song in the air every morning at Pennfield during Morning Assembly as the entire school sings a new song together each day.
 From Kindergarten through the Eighth Grade students have at least one and often two or three music classes each week.
 Add to that, music that is integrated into school plays and productions and music truly is in the air most of the time at Pennfield.
 If a child has a musical talent it will certainly grow and flourish at Pennfield.

-In Sixth Grade students can choose to learn a specific instrument and play in the concert band with private lessons being offered after school or they can choose to sing in the Chorus with private voice lessons offered after school.
+In Fifth Grade students can choose to learn a specific instrument and play in the concert band with private lessons being offered after school or they can choose to sing in the Chorus with private voice lessons offered after school.
 A handful of students do both!
 Throughout the year both band and chorus prepare for four major school productions – the Holiday Concert, Grandparent’s Day, the Spring Concert and Commencement.